TristanGrayCC/azure-web/readme.md

 ## Story

-A business has a basic website allowing customers see a list of cars available on the Computershare car list.
+CarMart UK has a basic website allowing customers to view a list of cars they have available for sale.

+As the business has grown, the company has seen an increase in the cost of purchasing and managing their server environment to keep up with spikes in traffic.
+They also struggle to deploy application changes reliably across their fleet of servers.

-As the business has grown through the years, there needs to be a scalable solution and so is planning to move hosting to Azure including a CI and CD pipeline to improve delivery cadence.
+They need a scalable solution, with a CI/CD pipeline to improve delivery cadence.

-The new functional requirements of the system are:

-- Extending the UI include a car VIN (Vechicle Identification Number) column
-- Add validation to Year column
-- Change "Type" field to a fixed dropdown list
-- Add username and password authentication to the application storing the username and password credentials in the local web.config
+## Technology

+The company wishes to continue using their ASP.NET web application as is, but do not want to manage their own servers or IIS instances.
+They have chosen Azure Web Apps to host the application as it should port easily, while offering reduced maintenance and cost-effective scalability.

+## Getting Started

+1. Clone or download this repository
+1. Open `src/CTS Web App.sln` in Visual Studio 2017
+1. Restore NuGet packages
+1. Build the solution and press `F5` to debug and validate it works

-## Tasks for participants
+## Goal

+Build a CI/CD pipeline that will build, test and deploy the application in a safe and repeatable way.
+The pipleline should:

+- Be triggered by source control
+- Execute all included unit tests
-- Deploy the existing project to Azure
+- Publish to a staging environent
+- Once the app has been verified in staging, swap the staging and production environments

+## Change Scenario

-- Add a new column called "VIN  Number" and validation on save that it is an 8 digit numeric value
+To test the pipeline, a simple change should be committed to the application's repository.
+You could, for example, add a new column called "VIN  Number" with validation to confirm it is an 8 digit numeric value.
-- Include a CI and CD pipeline
-- Add validation to Year column
-- Add authentication to the application storing username and password credentials in the local web.config

-## Solution Components

-### Web App

-Web interface which will be used to update the car list written as an MVC and WebForms application.

-#### Running CTS Web App

-In the Solution Explorer, right click on CTS Web App and Debug

-#### Publishing CTS Web App to Azure

-You must sign into Visual Studio before proceeding to the steps below.

-1. In the Solution Explorer, right click on CTS Web App and Publish
-2. Select Create New, then click Create Profile
-3. Fill the required fields, then Create
-4. Log in to https://portal.azure.com/ and click on App Services in the left panel to see your deployment